vitamincheng/summary/source/CH3/Section27.rst

   :width: 600

 Blending time
-    is established based on a practical, realistically achievable value such as 99% uniformity.
+    Based on a practical, realistically
+    achievable value such as 99% uniformity.

 | Blending of miscible liquids happens slowly by **molecular diffusion**